fiberplane/fiberplane/docs/src/content/docs/guides/webhooks.md

 ---
 title: Creating and configuring Webhooks
-excerpt: Receive HTTP based payloads anytime an event happens on your Fiberplane workspace
-category: 644f7777d0901a002b72fa8a
-slug: webhooks
 ---

 Fiberplane Webhooks allow you to receive JSON payloads right to your own programs anytime